CSBSJU/CSCI-130/files/labs/Lab03/Lab-I.md

    \BEGIN{Warning}
-   Your program should behave identically to the solution which can be run by double-clicking the file `StraightforwardProgram_Part2.exe` found in the `Solutions` folder inside of your lab folder.
+   Your program should behave identically to the solution which can be run by double-clicking the file `StraightforwardProgram_Part2.exe` found in the `Executables` folder inside of your lab folder.

    When done, save and close project `StraightforwardProgram_Part2`.
    \END{Warning}